Sir Alex Ferguson ‘thrilled and honoured’ as Aberdeen plan statue

 “It’s now very much back on our agenda and when it came to deciding the subject of the first one there was of course only one option, Sir Alex Ferguson.”

-Sculptor Edwards and his firm Cornovii Edwards have previously created images of the likes of The Beatles in Liverpool, Sir David Attenborough, Sir Stanley Matthews and Muhammad Ali.
+Edwards and his firm Cornovii Edwards have previously created images of figures such as of The Beatles in Liverpool, Sir David Attenborough, Sir Stanley Matthews and Muhammad Ali.